 1. Red Bay / Baie Rouge

 Lying on the French side of the island, this beach gets its name from the color of the rocks and cliffs surrounding the beach.
-It is known to be one of the most beautiful and popular beaches on St. Martin.
+It is known to be one of the most beautiful and popular beaches on St. Martin island.

-The beach is bordered by beautiful villas and offers a great view of Anguilla (Flat island).
-You can rent an umbrella and beach chairs, then enjoy local BBQ style dishes from one of the beachside restaurants.
+The beach is bordered by beautiful villas.
+You can rent an umbrella and beach chairs, then enjoy the sun and a great view of Anguilla (Flat island).

-There is a parking space just above the beach but it fills up very quickly on the weekends, so make sure you arrive early!
+There is a parking space just above the beach.
+It fills up very quickly on the weekends, so make sure you arrive early!

 2. Orient Bay / La Baie Orientale

 Nicknamed the “Saint Tropez of the Caribbean,” Orient Bay beach, on St. Martin’s northeastern coast, is one of the biggest and most popular beaches on the island.